LeuenbergerNanoLab/WTB/src/README.md

 ## How to install the code:

-Load the appropriate compilers, for example:
+Load the appropriate compiler and MPI package, for example:

 > module load openmpi/4.1.5:intel-2020